CUSTOMER FOCUS – SINCE 1964

 Jacques’ Wein-Depot and all 50 locations are taken over by Horten AG (later a part of Kaufhof Holding AG and then the Metro Group).

-The sons of Peter Margaritoff, Alexander and Dimiter, take over Hawesko.de; sales amount to 10 million Deutschmarks.
+The sons of Peter Margaritoff, Alexander and Dimiter, take over HAWESKO from their father; sales amount to 10 million Deutschmarks.

 Two wine enthusiasts, Frenchman Jacques Héon and German Dr. Olaf Müller-Soppart, open the first Jacques’ Wein-Depot in Düsseldorf and revolutionise wine retail in Germany with their concept.